 Gone are the days when the only research for your papers came from books that smelled older than your grandpa’s attic.
 Blogs have taken center stage as a go-to for fresh, insightful info, especially when you’re trying to spice up your academic work.
 But here’s the kicker: citing them can be a bit like trying to solve a Rubik’s Cube blindfolded.
 Or even looking at it.
 But fear not!
-Citation isn’t as impossible to figure out as the cube, and we’ve got the lowdown on how to nail those citations across the board.
+Citation isn’t as impossible to figure out as the cube, and we’ve got the lowdown on how to nail those with our free citation generator.

 Woman shrugging